Dear Friends of the Lodge,

 As news of the impending Lodge renovation spreads, this has become an increasingly common question.
 Some inquiries are a little more pointed: Are you going to mess with the Great Hall?
 Does this mean something will finally get done about the freezing air blowing up from the floor vents in the Dining Room?
 What will you do in the downtime?

 As the project comes into focus, exciting answers are starting to emerge.
 Planning is well underway with Kerrville-based architect, Mark Eubank.
-Mark has worked with The H. E. Butt Family Foundation on many architectural jobs throughout his career.
+Mark has worked with the H. E. Butt Foundation on many architectural jobs throughout his career.
 In fact, he was part of the team responsible for the Cody Center in 1999.
 Kimberly Renner (designer, builder) joins Mark to provide overall design support .
 If you’ve visited the Laity Lodge Library recently, then you’ve experienced Kimberly’s work.
 Glenn Echols, Executive Director of Property Planning and Stewardship, and the Laity Lodge staff round out the team.

 The primary focus is guest lodging, beginning with the original Lodge building.